alan7383/DarkCloudV2/README.md

 # DarkCloud: Soundcloud Night Mode

-**DarkCloud** is a browser extension that applies a dark theme to Soundcloud.com for a better nighttime experience.
+**DarkCloudV2** is a browser extension that applies a dark theme to Soundcloud.com for a better nighttime experience.

 This project is a fork of the [original project by IEVEVO](https://github.com/IEVEVO/darkcloud).
 I have resolved a few issues and made some improvements.